paalvibe/databricks-workshops/README.md

 Topics:

 * What is an LLM (Large Language Model)?
-* Tuning of LLM-modeller on Databricks
+* Tuning of LLM models on Databricks
 * Different modes of adapting LLMs
 * When and when not to train your own LLM?